Let's play God for a moment. Let's design a country with enormous economic potential. What characteristics shall we grace it with? How about:

 - Arable land.

 Which potential business utopia has these traits in spades?
-Not the U.S., not China, not Russia, not India.
-Winner is: Brazil.
+Not the U.S. Not China, either.
+Not Russia, and not India.
+No, the winner is Brazil.

 Pity the past

-A September 2006 World Bank report compared the investment climates in Brazil, India, and South Africa, and described how bad it's been: "Over the past 25 years, economic growth in Brazil has demonstrated substantial volatility around a relatively low mean."
+In September 2006, a World Bank report compared the investment climates in Brazil, India, and South Africa, and described how bad it's been: "Over the past 25 years, economic growth in Brazil has demonstrated substantial volatility around a relatively low mean."

 - Corrupt tax administration.

-And while the government is undertaking some reforms, the Doing Business 2008 report ranked Brazil 122nd in the world for "Ease of Doing Business" -- down a spot from 2007.
-It's gotten so bad, in fact, that "tax complexity bedevils small business to such a degree that it drives most under the table," according to the Latin Business Chronicle.
+And although the government is undertaking reforms, the Doing Business 2008 report ranked Brazil 122nd in the world for "Ease of Doing Business" -- down a spot from 2007.
+It's become so bad, in fact, that "tax complexity bedevils small business to such a degree that it drives most under the table," according to the Latin Business Chronicle.

 Of course, the returns still rock

-But somehow against that dismal background, Brazilian stocks returned 33% in 2006 and 44% through the end of October, with Brazilian flag-bearers CVRD
+But somehow, against that dismal background, Brazilian stocks returned 33% in 2006 and 41% in 2007, with Brazilian flag-bearers Banco Bradesco

 What gives?
 Should investors be running to or from these heady gains?